qyhAppAcademy/portugal_trade_data_visualization/README.md

 * Use a 3D globe to display trade nations.

-* Display major trade routes that Portugal uses on the globe.
+* On the globe, display major trade routes that Portugal uses.

 ## <a name="licensing"></a> CC Licensing:

-* Portugal Trade Data from World Integrated Trade Solution(https://wits.worldbank.org/).
+* Portugal Trade Data from World Integrated Trade Solution (https://wits.worldbank.org/).